siriusastrebe/syc/README.md

 If a client makes a change, verify will be called *before* the change happens.
 If the verifier returns a truthy value, the change is accepted and then any watchers will be called.
 If falsy, the verifier drops the change, watchers will not be called, and the client is re-synced.

+You can have multiple watchers on the same variable, but only one verifier per instance of Syc.sync().

 `change.result` can be modified within the verifying function and whatever value contained in change.result when the verifier returns will be used. **Warning**: change.result sometimes can reference an existing object, and modifications to change.result will reflect even if the verifier returns false.